The U.S. Open is heading back to Oakmont Country Club

-Current champion Jordan Spieth has spent plenty of time at the top of the world rankings recently — he must be favorite.
+Jordan Spieth has spent plenty of time at the top of the world rankings in recent years — he must be favorite.
 You can’t count out other recent champs like McIlroy and Rose either.
 Both are still in good form.

 But maybe you have a crazier prediction.
 If so, share it in the comments!